 - In considering applications for substantial projects, the Foundation prefers to participate with other donors, and encourages the applicant to seek support from other sources to share in the total project.

-Applications for grants must be mailed to the Foundation, and should be as brief as appropriate to present the necessary information listed in the application checklist.
+Applications for grants must be submitted on paper to the Foundation, and should be as brief as appropriate to present the necessary information listed in the application checklist.
 We need only one copy of the checklist, proposal narrative, and attachments, and prefer that the narrative be formatted in 12-point font on numbered, single-sided pages.
 Please do not submit your application in a bound form.
 Before you submit your request, be sure to include the completed Application Checklist with your proposal.
 An incomplete application packet will cause delays in the Foundation’s review of your request.

 Foundation trustees meet six times annually to make decisions on grant requests.
 Foundation staff acknowledges each request received and informs eligible applicants of the date anticipated for consideration by the trustees.
 Once a request has been funded or declined, the applicant is notified promptly.
 Rarely is a grant decision deferred.
 When this occurs, however, the applicant is provided with an explanation and further instructions.

 The grant review process begins after receiving a completed application and usually requires two to four months provided the applicant has complied fully with the application procedures.
 The submission of an incomplete grant proposal may cause delays in the Foundation’s review and consideration of the request.